 What every Mini offers is driving enjoyment that is unique and unmatched in its ability to deliver giggles per mile for the money.
 Even if faced with a long commute, at least you get to tackle those bumper-to-bumper miles in a Mini.

 MINI CONNECTED INFOTAINMENT SYSTEM

-In addition to the usual tech features such as navigation and Bluetooth connectivity, Mini's system uses a driver's smartphone and apps to play Web-based audio, access social-media sites, and even utilize Google Send to Car, which emails destinations you've chosen beforehand to check out.
-Further, the digital goodness is presented on a color 6.5-inch screen housed within Mini's ginormous speedometer.
+In addition to the usual tech features, Mini's system uses a driver's smartphone and apps to play Web-based audio, access social-media sites and even utilize Google Send to Car, which emails destinations you've chosen beforehand.
+Furthermore, it's presented on a color 6.5-inch screen housed within the Mini's big central speedometer.

 121 horsepower @ 6,000 rpm